woabu0/devign/README.md

 ## About

-**Devign** is an agency website designed to attract clients.
-It aims to provide seamless website and app development services.
+**Devign** is a digital agency offering creative design and modern development services.
+We craft user-centric experiences, powerful interfaces, and innovative solutions for your brand.

 ## Features

 - Navbar
 - Home
 - Showcase